C2cpp Notes: Smart Pointers and Concurrency

 }

-Construction fine, but deletion crashes for string[2] !
+Deletion crashes for string[2] !
 Need delete[]

-Need to write custom functor for delete
+Need to write custom lambda functor for delete

-SharedPtr<string> p0 {new string[2] {"a", "b"},
+shared_ptr<string> p0 {new string[2] {"a", "b"},

 [](string* s) {delete[] s;}